 However, if you are willing to tough it out like me, know you are not alone and that there are many things you can do to help your pet and keep them safe.

-Dominance aggression, also called social aggression, occurs when your dog believes he is the leader of the pack.
-Many times these dogs are happy, well-behaved, but if a member of their pack (anyone in the family) oversteps their boundaries set in the dogs mind, the dog reacts with aggression.
+Also called social aggression, this type occurs when your dog believes he is the leader of the pack.
+Many times these dogs are happy, well-behaved, but if a member of their pack (anyone in the family) oversteps their boundaries set in the dog's mind, the dog reacts with aggression.
 Examples would be if someone took the dogs food or treats away and the dog snapped, of if you try to groom or hug your pet, or move him while sleeping and he snaps or growls.

 I talked a little bit about fear aggression already, but it typically occurs in shy dogs that have no confidence.
 One sign or symptom of fear aggression includes waiting until someone has their back turned before the dog decides to bark or charge (so never turn your back on a fearful dog).
 Jumping up and nipping is also a pretty good sign, as fearful dogs don't want to go in for the attack, so they'll nip and then flee and then nip and flee.
 Fearful dogs also bark and lunge at anything that approaches.